2025 Solar Incentives Guide for Annapolis, MD - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
-An incentive many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
+The ITC offers a tax credit for a set percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Annapolis solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.
+The best way to fully understand how the new Clean Energy Credit might apply to you is to speak with your local Annapolis solar panel company directly.

 State & Local Solar Incentives